 5.2.1 The term of each elected Director is three years.
 Directors may run for election for additional three-year terms with no term limit restrictions.

-5.2.3 The positions of Vice-Chair, Treasurer, Secretary and Membership Liaison shall be elected annually by the Board to serve a one-year term.
+5.2.3 The positions of Vice-Chair, Treasurer, and Secretary shall be elected annually by the Board to serve a one-year term.
 Other Directors oversee teams, committees, and/or serve in other roles defined by the Board.

 5.4 Action by Directors

 5.4.1 The attendance and full participation of all Directors is needed to conduct the business of the MLC.
 All Directors are expected to make reasonable efforts to attend and participate fully in all Board meetings and engage in the subsequent work of the MLC.